pasqal-io/pasqal-cloud/pasqal-cloud/README.md

 The package main component is a python object called `SDK` which can be used to create a `Batch`.

-A `Batch` is a group of jobs with the same sequence that will run on the same QPU.
-For each job of a given batch, you must set a value for each variable, if any, defined in your sequence.
+A `Batch` is a group of jobs that will run on the same QPU.
+Sequences can be specified either at the batch level (all jobs share the same sequence) or at the job level (each job can have its own sequence).
 Once the QPU starts running a batch, only the jobs from that batch will be executed until they all end up in a termination status (`DONE`, `ERROR`, `CANCELED`).
 The batch sequence can be generated using [Pulser](https://github.com/pasqal-io/Pulser).
 See